-If you are having problems with the microphone on your Galaxy S8 or Galaxy S8 Plus, you know that this is one of the most annoying problems to have because it affects the most basic function of your phone: making and receiving phone calls.
-If your microphone isn’t working, then people can’t hear you talk, and this is obviously an issue that requires an immediate solution.
-In this article, I will show you how to diagnose and troubleshoot problems with the microphone on your Galaxy S8 or Galaxy S8 Plus smartphone.
+If you are having problems with the microphone on your Galaxy S8 or Galaxy S8 Plus smartphone, you know that this is one of the most annoying problems to have because it affects the most basic function of your phone: making and receiving phone calls.
+It’s frustrating to not be able to use your phone for phone calls, not to mention that many people use their phone’s microphone for online video and audio chatting, voice memos, and so on.

 As is usual with smartphone problems, there are two basic possibilities behind any particular issue.
 One, the problem is being caused by broken or defective hardware, and two, the problem is being caused by a software glitch.

 It is generally a good idea to rule out user-fixable hardware problems first, as they are usually simple to check.

-Look at Your Accessories
+Look at Your Phone Accessories

-If your phone has a Bluetooth headset or headphones, then there could be hardware conflicts between those add-on devices and your microphone.
-Disconnect your headphones and turn off Bluetooth on your Galaxy S8 or Galaxy S8 Plus and see if that clears up the problem.
+If your phone has a Bluetooth headset or headphones, then there could be hardware conflicts between those add-on devices and your phone’s built-in microphone.

-If so, a quick blast of compressed air from a can of compressed air sold for the purpose of cleaning out keyboard gunk will clear up the problem immediately.
+If so, a quick blast or two of compressed air from a can of compressed air sold for the purpose of cleaning out keyboard gunk will clear up the microphone problem for you.

-Turn It Off and On Again
+Turn Your Phone Off then back On Again

 To ensure a complete reset of your phone, remove the SIM card and the battery, let the phone sit for 30 seconds or so, then reinsert the SIM and the battery and turn the phone back on.

-Check for Third-Party Problems
+Check for Third-Party Problems on your Phone

 If everything was working fine, and then you installed the GoopMasterBlaster app and suddenly your microphone stopped working, then there’s about a 99.9% chance that the new app is the source of the issue.

-To boot into Safe Mode:
+To boot Your Phone into Safe Mode:

-- Turn off the phone
+- Turn off your phone

-- Press and hold the Power button
+- Press and hold the Power button down

 - Release the button when “Samsung Galaxy S8” or “Samsung Galaxy S8 Plus” shows on the screen